Wednesday, April 29, 2026

 When I started writing books, I stopped writing short stories.
 Didn’t have the time, and what it cost to do one was more work than a chapter in the novel-in-progress, and worth less money anyhow.
 For me, it’s a harder form, the shorter stuff.

-However: The odd—sometimes very—odd idea for a story would burble up unbidden and unwanted from the swamp in my brain—usually when I was on a novel deadline with no time for such foolishness—and these wild hairs demanded that I pluck them.
-I’d write a draft in a white-heat, touch it up and send it off, and because all these seemed passing strange to me, I never expected any of them to sell.
+However: The odd—sometimes very—odd idea for a story would sprout up unbidden and unwanted from the swampy sedge grass in my brain—usually when I was on a novel deadline with no time for such foolishness—and these wild weeds demanded that I pluck them.
+I’d write a draft in a white-heat, touch it up, send it off, and because these seemed passing strange to me, I never expected any of them to sell.

-Anyway, in the middle of the WIP novel, this idea I don’t have time to fool with burbled up.
+Anyway, in the middle of the work-in-progress novel, this idea sprouted:

 So …